josahe/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The datasets include both available tracks, driving around the first track in both directions and adding some recovery data.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I also added a small amount of dropout after each of the fully-connected layers.

 #### 3. Model parameter tuning